 • Required documentation

-You should be able to open a savings account for a baby either online or at a branch of a bricks and mortar bank or credit union.
+You should be able to open a savings account for a baby either at an online bank or a traditional bank or credit union.
 You’ll need to fill out the savings account application and provide the deposit via check, money order, cash or ACH transfer if you’re opening an account with an online bank.
-The minimum deposit may be as little as $1 or even $0, though some banks may require a larger deposit to open a baby savings account.
+The minimum deposit may be as little as $1 or even $0, though some banks may require a larger deposit ($25 and up) to open a baby savings account.

 Keep in mind that some banks may require you to have an account of your own before you can open a savings account for a child.
 That could influence where you decide to set up a savings account for a newborn.